slsa-framework/slsa/docs/spec/v1.1/threats.md

 See [Terminology](terminology.md) for an explanation of supply chain model.

+## Overview

+This model describes the threats to a consumer stemming from its use of software, scoped specifically to threats how the software is obtained and developed.
+In other words, we are protecting against an adversary who intends to do harm to a consumer.

+Out of scope:

+-   Application-specific threats, such as correctness of the code.
+-   Physical or virtual threats to the environment where the consumer is running, such as physical or remote administrative access to a consumer's machine.

+A consumer is the environment where the software package is used.
+Examples include an end user's machine, a build of another software package, a runtime environment like Kubernetes, or firmware delivered in a piece of hardware to customers.

+In this model, a consumer uses *many* software packages, and we model the risk of each software package individually.
+This is important to keep in mind, since the diagram just shows a single package.
+In reality, a consumer has aggregate risk from all of the software they consume.
+It is not reasonable to say, "Well, I trust my build system," because a consumer often uses *thousands* of software packages and cannot reasonably understand and trust the build process of them all.
+If any single one is compromised, the consumer is compromised.

 ## Source threats

 A source integrity threat is a potential for an adversary to introduce a change